Data Processing Agreement

 Duration of the processing

-The processor will retain Personal data for the term of the Agreement plus the period from expiry of the term of the Agreement until deletion of Personal data by the processor in accordance with this Data Processing Agreement.
+The Processor will retain Personal Data for the duration of the Agreement, plus the period from the expiry of the Agreement until the deletion of the Personal Data by the Processor, in accordance with this Data Processing Agreement.

-In relation to transfers to sub-processors, the subject matter, and nature of the processing is set forth in Annex IV of the DPA.
-The duration of the processing by sub-processors is the duration of the Agreement, unless agreed otherwise in the Agreement and/or the DPA.
+In relation to transfers to sub-processors, the subject matter and nature of the processing are outlined in Annex IV of the DPA.
+The duration of the processing by sub-processors corresponds to the duration of the Agreement, unless otherwise agreed in the Agreement and/or the DPA.

 ANNEX III – SECURITY MEASURES

-Technical and organizational measures including technical and organizational measures to ensure the security of the data
+Technical and organisational measures including technical and organizational measures to ensure the security of the data

 Description of the technical and organizational security measures implemented by the processor(s) (including any relevant certifications) to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, as well as the risks for the rights and freedoms of natural persons: